3manuek/RDS_HIPAA_FTS/article.md

 Author: Emanuel Calvo - Pythian

-# [HIPPA](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act), RDS and FTS applied for searching on PostgreSQL
+# [HIPPA](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act), [RDS](https://aws.amazon.com/rds/postgresql/) and FTS applied for searching on PostgreSQL

-I stepped with a case that required some attention on privacy regulations (HIPPA) and performance issues caused by intensive CPU usage.
+I stepped with a case that required some attention on privacy regulations (HIPPA) and performance issues caused by intensive CPU usage on RDS.

+Implementing encryption on RDS using PGP isn't trivial, and there are a couple of warnings before you decide to go forward within raw encryption or PGP functions.
+All the current code and implementation is a _Proof of concept_ and I strongly suggest to do your own analysis depending on your scenario.

 It isn't easy to handle sometimes the load of encrypting plus using FTS as the casts required to accomplish that are kinda incompatible.
 IMHO encrypted file